Paulina de la Mora: Appearances

 In season one, Paulina starts as the family's main organizer, but is taken out of her role at the florist's 'La Casa de las Flores' when her mother, Virginia, realizes that she's been keeping all of her father Ernesto's dirty secrets and helping him to run a side business at a cabaret also called 'La Casa de las Flores'.
-After Ernesto is arrested, Paulina visits him more than the rest of the family and works the hardest to get him out, despite knowing that he is not her biological father – she is told that her former psychiatrist Dr. Salomón Cohén is her father.
+After Ernesto is arrested, Paulina visits him more than the rest of the family does and works the hardest to get him out, despite knowing that he is not her biological father—she is told that her former psychiatrist Dr. Salomón Cohén is her father.
 She even calls her ex-husband who transitioned to be a woman, María José Riquelme, to be the family lawyer.
 The two grow close again, especially with the family being more accepting of María José after Paulina's brother Julián comes out as bisexual, and they work together to track down their teenage son Bruno when he goes camping without telling anyone.
 She is given the final amount of money to pay off her father's debts and free him by Dr. Cohén, but the safe gets robbed.
 She also agrees to send Bruno to Madrid with María José.
 The florist's anniversary party, which Virginia did not want to hold without all the family together, goes ahead at the end of the season.
 Virginia reveals she sold the florist's to bail out Ernesto for the party, then cuts it short and tells Paulina to go after her own family, which she does, intercepting them at the airport and asking to try again.